Annual gay events in Cape Town

 Mother City Queer Project

 The Mother City Queer Project costume party is one of the highlights of the annual social calendar.
 More than 10 000 people, both gay and straight, dress according to a theme and party the night away.
 Normally held in mid-December, the themed party is a grand event, with several dancefloors and entertainment on offer.

 The first MCQP party was held in 1994 to celebrate South Africa's new democracy and constitution - which allows freedom of choice and the protection of human rights.
 Since then the number of people attending the annual gathering has grown substantially.
-In 2011 the MCQP was voted by Queerlife readers as South Africa's best LGBTI Event/Party in 2011.
+Don't miss this year's event on December 14 at Cape Town Stadium.
+The theme is Space Cowboys!

 The Out in Africa Gay and Lesbian Film Festival